United StatesToptal Member Since September 27, 2019

 Stronger QA applicants will try to pay attention to hidden assumptions and obscure system characteristics that others might take for granted or not notice, or not even be aware of in the first place.
 They may also try to imagine they are end users who may:

-These approaches—which applies more generally to QA test brainstorming, as well—may help them conjure up use cases that software designers might not have assumed would ever occur.
+These approaches—which apply more generally to QA test brainstorming, as well—may help them conjure up use cases that software designers might not have assumed would ever occur.

 Other QA Engineering Interview Question Ideas